A gamma-ray periodic modulation in Globular Cluster 47 Tucanae: Acknowledgements

-{\bf The modulation period of our signal and some known MSP binaries.} We show in {Extended} Data Fig.~\ref{fig:distribution} the distribution of the radio/optical orbital periods for the {15 known MSP binaries}, available at http://www.naic.edu/$\sim$pfreire/GCpsr.html, in 47 Tuc.
-Though our signal has a periodic period well within the region, but does not exactly match any known {MSP binaries} in 47 Tuc.

-To verify our gamma-ray periodic signal and identify the candidate source, we have collected the X-ray archive data of 47 Tuc.
-The first data set, i.e., a long-term X-ray light curve available at {https://swift.gsfc.nasa.gov/results/transients/weak/NGC104.orbit.lc.txt,} is provided by the {\it Swift}/Burst Alert Telescope (BAT) hard X-ray transient monitor \citep{Barthelmy2005,Krimm2013}.
-The light curve spans the time range from MJD 53,416 (2005 February 15) to 58,134 (2018 January 16).
-Its power spectrum is analyzed with the technique same as that adopted in the gamma-ray analysis.
-The results are presented in {Appendix} Fig.~\ref{Fig4}.
-Interesting, there is a peak, with a local significance of $\sim 4.5\sigma$ (the probability is $99.9992\%$), at a period that is almost the same as that found in gamma-rays (see the red dashed-dotted line).
-Such a consistence provides strong support to the periodic modulation signal shown in the \emph{Fermi}-LAT of 47 Tuc.
-The {\it Swift}/BAT data however can not provide accurate location information of the candidate source(s), below we focus on the Chandra \citep{Fruscione2006} X-ray data that are characterized by the unprecedented angular resolution \citep{Weisskopf2002}.
+To verify our gamma-ray periodic signal and identify the candidate source, we have collected the X-ray archive data of 47 Tuc. {A long-term set is provided by the {\it Swift}/Burst Alert Telescope (BAT) hard X-ray transient monitor \citep{Barthelmy2005,Krimm2013} spaning from MJD 53,416 to 58,134.
+Its power spectrum is presented in {Appendix} Fig.~\ref{Fig3}.
+Interestingly, a peak with a local significance of $\sim 4.5\sigma$ (the probability is 99.9992\%) is found almost at the same period as that found in gamma-rays (see the red dashed-dotted line).} Such a consistence provides strong support to the periodic modulation signal shown in the \emph{Fermi}-LAT of 47 Tuc.
+Since the {\it Swift}/BAT data cannot provide accurate location information of the candidate source(s), below we focus on the Chandra \citep{Fruscione2006} X-ray data that are characterized by the unprecedented angular resolution \citep{Weisskopf2002}.